Contractor Payments: Everything You Need to Know

 This blog was last updated: 21 Feb 2023

 If your organization has started working with more freelancers and contractors over the last year, you’re certainly not alone — over 61% of businesses are actually planning to increase freelancer engagements.

 While most organizations acknowledge the importance of finding and managing external talent, they often overlook the crucial step that comes after — that of making timely contractor payments.
 Ignoring this can be quite a costly mistake, both literally and figuratively!

-When contractors are not paid in an accurate and timely manner, they are likely to stop working for their clients.
+When independent contractors are not paid in an accurate and timely manner, they are likely to stop working for their clients.
 In an economy where businesses are all clamouring for the best talent, developing a reputation as a poor paymaster can make matters complicated.
 But there’s another consequence to be mindful of — payment delays can expose your business to legal disputes and disagreements, which can even impact your financial credibility in the future.

 Things to consider before choosing how to pay your contractor